DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 This is fully funded by the Department for Education, so there's no cost for eligible schools.
 [Learn about funding for training based on the early career framework](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training).

 To choose this option, contact your chosen provider.
-Providers include:
+You can choose from the following providers:

 * [Ambition Institute](https://www.ambition.org.uk/programmes/early-career-teachers/?utm_source=dfe&utm_medium=pr%2Fwebsite&utm_content=NRO+announcement&utm_campaign=ECT-Marketing-2021)
 * [Best Practice Network (home of Outstanding Leaders Partnership)](https://www.bestpracticenet.co.uk/early-career-framework)